 - 75% of employers will rate DI graduates as ethical and culturally sensitive.

-Program Goal Two:
+Program Goal Two

-Success in either a graduate program in nutrition and foods or in another health-related field.
+To encourage graduates to continue their professional growth by completing a graduate program in nutrition and foods or in another health-related field.

-Outcome Measure over a 5-year period:
+Outcome Measure over a 5-year period

-In addition, the intern will be able to:
+In addition, the intern will be able to

 - Integrate knowledge and critical thinking skills with practical experience.

 - Acquire New York State Certification after passing the Registered Dietitian Examination.

 Lehman College Dietetic Internship Program outcome data available upon request.
 Please contact the DI Director, Marina Stopler, MS, RD, IBCLC (email@example.com)